Port of Cleveland

 The Port of Cleveland is a bulk freight and container shipping port at the mouth of the Cuyahoga River on Lake Erie in Cleveland, Ohio, United States.
 It is the third-largest port in the Great Lakes and the fourth-largest Great Lakes port by annual tonnage.
-Over 20,000 jobs and $3.5 billion in annual economic activity are tied to the roughly 13 million tons of cargo that move through Cleveland Harbor each year.
+Over 23,000 jobs and $7.07 billion in annual economic activity are tied to the roughly 13 million tons of cargo that move through Cleveland Harbor each year.

 The Port of Cleveland is the only container port on the Great Lakes, with bi-weekly service between Cleveland and Antwerp on a service called the Cleveland-Europe Express.

-In October 2025, Jeffrey "Jeff" Epstein will take over as President.
+In October 2025, Jeff Epstein took over as CEO.
+Epstein was previously Cleveland's chief of integrated development.

 Cargo

 The Port of Cleveland handles the bulk of raw material shipments for regional manufacturing, as well as exporting some local resources (salt mined from under Lake Erie, materials quarried locally, Ohio farm surpluses).